-Conard Hall (women) \$ 674
+Conard Hall (women) \$ 701

-Foreman Hall (women) 706
+Foreman Hall (women) 734

-Sittner Hall (men) 674
+Sittner Hall (men) 701

-Meske Hall (men) 674
+Meske Hall (men) 701

-When rooms are available, single occupancy is permitted at an extra cost of \$150 per quarter.
+When rooms are available, single occupancy is permitted at an extra cost of \$200 per quarter.

 Room Deposit and Reservations.
 A \$150 deposit is required to reserve a residence hall room.
-At the end of a student's stay, this deposit is credited in full to the student's account.
+Upon a student's departure, a refund of up to \$120 may be applied to the student's account.
 Charges for delayed departure, an uncleaned or damaged room or failure to return keys are also applied to the student's account.
+Should the student not enroll, the entire deposit is refunded.